richb-hanover/Cutie-network-Quality-Test/docs/Theory of Operation.md

   SvelteKit specific code.
 Alas.)
 - I was astonished that the web GUI code worked as well as it did right out of the box.
+  Given a vague description of what I wanted,
-  It displayed all the stats requested, grouped in a logical format.
+  Codex created code to display all the stats requested, grouped in a logical format.
-  It also looked good both on desktop (wide) and phone (narrow) screens without instructions.
+  It also produced code that looks good both on desktop (wide) and phone (narrow) screens without instructions.
   (That may be a basic SvelteKit capability, but the ChatGPT code "just fit right in".)